 Arnoldware Applications manufactures touchscreen devices for smartphones and tablets.
 Their access system provides precise control and interaction with touchscreen devices, allowing users to pursue their digital passions.

-Atocera is a company based in Davis, California, founded in 2014, that specializes in the development of silicon blades for both surgical and shaving applications.
-The blades are designed with multi-dimensional self-cleaning features and integrated sensors, enhancing their functionality for medical and personal grooming purposes.
-By focusing on creating inexpensive and disposable blades, Atocera aims to improve user experience and efficiency in these fields.
+Atocera is a company based in Davis, California, founded in 2014, that specializes in the development of silicon blades for surgical and shaving applications.
+The company's innovative blades feature multi-dimensional self-cleaning capabilities and integrated sensors, making them suitable for both medical and personal grooming uses.
+Atocera aims to provide users with blades that are not only effective but also inexpensive and disposable, enhancing convenience and hygiene in both surgical environments and everyday shaving.

 Misapplied Sciences